 Following adoption of the Plan Update on March 5, 2018, the Planning and Zoning Commission will work on priorities established in Chapter 9 implementation including consideration of minor changes to codes and ordinances.

 Ideas and suggestions for new code amendments may be submitted by typing into the window below, or by filling out the downloadable form and returning it the Planning/Community Development office.

 Thank you for your interest and participation.

 The 2017 Comprehensive Plan amendment may be reviewed online by opening the PDF document listed below.
-Individual chapters are also listed which show the ‘redline’ changes that have been made so far.
+Individual chapters are also listed which show the ‘redline’ changes that have been adopted.

-Please provide your ideas for the Comprehensive Plan Update in the comment window.
+Please provide your ideas for the Comprehensive Plan Implementation in the comment window.